annamthomas/work-notes/MultiDataDependentExitVectorization.rst

     if (anyof(c1^ | c2^)) break;
     foo(x^);
     bar(y^);
+    i += VF;
     if (!(0 <= i < N)) break;
-    i += VF;
   }

 Simple Approach Cost modelling
 ==============================

-There is a pretty significant difference in cost modelling between the approaches.
-In the “general” case each vector instruction should be executed under corresponding predicate while in the “simple” case it is not.
-So, it’s reasonable to expect that vectorized code will execute faster (or at least not slower) in the latter case.
-On the other hand, the latter approach requires several scalar iterations in most cases while for the former approach scalar epilogue can be folded into main loop without extra penalty.
-In practice, it’s reasonable to expect the “simple” approach to outperform the “general” one unless predication is totally free.
+There is a pretty significant difference in cost  between the approaches.
+This is because each approach works better in certain scenarios:

+  * The Simple approach is cheaper for the vectorized loop since each vector instruction is not predicated (we have the early vectorized exit at the start of the loop)
+  * The simple approach may require the scalar loop to run several iterations since we exit the vectorized loop when the vectorized early exit fails, while in the general approach we can tail fold the scalar post loop into the vectorized loop.

-One extra thing to care about is when extra guard(s) is inserted due to speculatability considerations.
-The open problem about cost modelling with early exit vectorization is that we do not know the actual number of iterations run in the vector loop.
-This is now magnified.
+The main problem with early exit vectorization cost modelling is that we do not know how many iterations are actually run, so the scalar post loop if not tail folded can be running more iterations compared to the vectorized version.

 Simple Approach Live-Outs
 =========================